-Paymei nt for services i.
-Standard number of hours Caregiver will work per week (see schedule in Attachment B): ii.
-Payment in lodging and food: the estimated monthly fair value of rent, utilities, Internet, cable and food is \$ (See Attachment C).
-Based on the hour workweek identified in 6(a)(i) above, the hourly value of lodging and food is \$/hour.
-This is the primary payment the Caregiver will receive.
-Caregiver is permitted to occupy the Service Recipient's residence a by virtue of his/her employmen status.
-At any time should the Service Recipient no longer need the services o the Caregiver, or should the Caregiver's services be terminated, the Caregiver shall immediately move from the Service Recipient's unit.
+Caregiver is permitted to occupy the Service Recipient's residence at [address] by virtue of his/her employment status.
+At any time should the Service Recipient no longer need the services of the Caregiver, or should the Caregiver's services be terminated, the Caregiver shall immediately move from the Service Recipient's unit.